• Home

 • DBS enhanced disclosure

-Play Therapists draw on an extensive repertoire of neuroscience, attachment (bonding) and child led, non-directive techniques to more focused interventions to enable the child to reach the targets and goals set for the intervention.
+Play Therapists draw on an extensive repertoire of neuroscience, attachment and child led, non-directive techniques to more focused interventions to enable the child work through their difficulties.

 The Play Therapy Tool-kit